 This Case Study will showcase a LinkedIn Lead Generation campaign we implemented for OnLife, a New-Gen travel platform that has a special focus on providing its users with 100% honest and trustworthy reviews to the places all over the world.
 The platform is blockchain-powered, which enables developers to create a whole ecosystem including social network, payment system, review platform, and even a business networking platform.

 OnLife project is currently at the seed stage of investment, while the team is working on a stable MVP.
-They have already launched a tokensale in order to attract crypto-enthusiasts to their platform, but it is not the only type of investments they are looking for.
+They have already launched a tokensale in order to attract crypto-enthusiasts to their platform, but it is not the only type of investment they are looking for.

-Right now, they are looking for seasoned Venture Capitalists, who are interested in Blockchain and TravelTech projects.
+During our campaign, client was looking for seasoned Venture Capitalists, who are interested in Blockchain and TravelTech projects.
 That is why they have decided to use LinkedIn for Lead Generation purposes.

-To launch this campaign, OnLife team have chosen to create a LinkedIn profile for their CEO, Eduard Sinelnikov.
+To launch this campaign, OnLife team has chosen to create a LinkedIn profile for their CEO, Eduard Sinelnikov.
 This decision was brought up because investors are much more interested in connecting with actual decision-makers rather than Business Developers or Sales Managers.

 When creating a profile, we have considered all the guidelines in order to make it both attractive and SEO-efficient.

 Besides that, we have also created several pieces of content to publish it on behalf of Ed.
 That allowed us to establish a more credible image of Ed as a professional and expert.

 As you can see, all the content is directly relevant to the client’s expertise because we have arranged the content plan earlier.